LinuxForHealth/health-patterns/services/nlp-insights/doc/developer/http_endpoints.md

 }
 ```

-## Example of invalid FHIR resource sent to discoverInsights API
+## Example response when an invalid FHIR resource is sent to the discoverInsights API
+* Status Code = 400

 ```json
 {